josephwilk/overtone.device.launchpad/README.md

 (load-file "docs/demo.clj")
 ```

-## See Overtone and Launchpad in actions:
+## Overtone and Launchpad in action

 * http://youtu.be/0On-UHcK4s0
 * http://youtu.be/BFZ0vo4QUA0